-Example: Augmented Reality in Education
+Example of Augmented Reality in Education

 California State University, Chico teaches Augmented Reality Pedagogy